 You are here

-Two group study rooms on the second floor of the Glass Building (rooms 216 and 217) are equipped with VCRs and monitors.
-These rooms may be reserved by groups or individuals who need to view videotapes.
+Study room 216 on the second floor of the Gerber Glass Law Center is equipped with a DVD/VCR and monitor.
+This room may be reserved by groups or individuals who need to view videotapes or DVDs.

 Cassette players and headphones are available at the Circulation Desk; they may be used for listening to audiotapes in the Law Library.

 The Law Library purchases law-related DVDs, videotapes, and audiotapes.All DVDs, videotapes, and audiotapes are cataloged and included in the online catalog.

 Photocopiers are located on the Law Library's main floor (level 3) and on the ground floor (level 1).
 The charge is 15¢ per page if paid for by cash, and 10¢ per page if paid for by copy card.
 Patrons are expected to abide by the Copyright Law (Title 17 U.S.C.) when making photocopies.

 Pace Law students have first priority in using the library photocopy machines.